^

 • anxiety, stressful situations;

-• a negative attitude towards breastfeeding;
+• negative attitude towards breastfeeding;

 • negative attitude towards the baby;

-• factor of the general condition of the mother:
+• factor of the mother's general condition:

 • extragenital pathology;